laravel-shift/filament-companies/README.md

 # Preparing Your Application

+### Demo

+If you encounter any issues while setting up your application with this package, you can refer to an example implementation here: [Filament Companies Example App](https://github.com/andrewdwallo/filament-companies-example-app).

 ### Creating a Theme

 After installation, there will be a company panel registered for your application.
 It is located within the `FilamentCompaniesServiceProvider.php` file.